 Start executing on the migration target before all of RAM has been migrated, pulling the remaining pages along as needed.
+The capacity must have the same setting on both source and target or migration will not even start.
 NOTE: If the migration fails during postcopy the VM will fail. (since 2.6)

-x-colo If enabled, migration will never end, and the state of the VM on the primary side will be migrated continuously to the VM on secondary side, this process is called COarse-Grain LOck Stepping (COLO) for Non-stop Service. (since $2.8)\,$ release-ram if enabled, qemu will free the migrated ram pages on the source during postcopy-ram migration. (since 2.9)
+x-colo If enabled, migration will never end, and the state of the VM on the primary side will be migrated continuously to the VM on secondary side, this process is called COarse-Grain LOck Stepping (COLO) for Non-stop Service. (since 2.8)

+release-ram

+if enabled, qemu will free the migrated ram pages on the source during postcopy-ram migration. (since 2.9)